SoftwareAG/webMethods-io-examples/hello-email/readme.md

 # Hello Email

 This examples guides you on a simple webmethods hello world that uses no external SaaS services, but does assume you have access to an email client.
-The guide shows how to setup an rest api endpoint in webmethodsio (webhook) and output an email when the api is accessed, which can be easily accomplished with a simple GET request from Curl or Postman.
+The guide shows how to setup an rest api endpoint in webmethodsio (webhook) and output an email when the api is accessed, which can be easily accomplished with a simple GET request from Curl, Postman or even your internet browser.

 ## Setup